A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Example: Using PEHRT for Predictive Modeling

-Within each institution, we obtained EHR embeddings following the procedure in Module 2 based on PheCodes, CCS categories, RXNorm codes, LOINC codes, and local codes specific to a particular institution.
-Table~\ref{tab:code_summary} shows the number of different codes across the 5 institutions and the various coding domains.
-As expected, substantial heterogeneity exists in terms of the numbers of unique codes with in each domain.
-We also obtained PLM-based embeddings using CODER, SapBERT, BioBERT PubMedBERT, BGE, and OpenAI’s text-embedding-3-small model.
+Within each institution, we obtained EHR embeddings from the PMI-SVD algorithm detailed in Module 2 using PheCodes, CCS categories, RxNorm codes, LOINC codes, and institution-specific local codes.
+Table~\ref{tab:code_summary} summarizes the number of unique codes across the $5$ institutions and the various coding domains.
+As expected, substantial heterogeneity exists in terms of the number of unique codes within each domain.
+We also obtained PLM-based embeddings using CODER, SapBERT, BioBERT, PubMedBERT, BGE, OpenAI's text-embedding-3-small model \footnote{BGE and OpenAI embeddings can be included in the \texttt{config\_dict} in Module 2.
+For OpenAI, the user must use their own API key.}, and the joint EHR embedding obtained using the BONMI algorithm described in Module 2.
+An illustrative example using the MIMIC-IV data is provided in our online tutorial (\href{https://celehs.github.io/PEHRT/m2.html}{link}).

-\subsubsection{Evaluating embedding quality}
+\subsubsection{Evaluating Embedding Quality}

-We evaluated the quality of the individual PLM embeddings, the joint embeddings trained with BONMI, and joint embeddings integrated with CODER embeddings (BONMI+).
-The quality of the embeddings derived from the various methods was evaluated in detecting related versus random pairs of codes as described in Step 2.4.
-We also assessed embedding quality in mapping local lab codes in the VA data to LOINC/LP codes using $11,808$ curated mappings from OMOP \citep{OMOP}.
-We reported the top $k$ accuracy of the codes for each set of embeddings, defined as the proportion of test cases in which the correct mapping for a given code appears among the top $k$ predictions generated by the embeddings.
+We evaluated the quality of four types of embeddings: (i) PLM-based embeddings, (ii) institution-specific EHR embeddings from the PMI-SVD algorithm, (iii) joint embedding trained with BONMI, and (iv) joint embedding integrated with CODER embeddings (BONMI+) using $w = 0.5$.
+All embeddings had dimensionality $d = 500$.
+The quality of embeddings derived from various methods was evaluated in detecting similar or related pairs against random pairs, as described in Step 2.4 of Module 2.
+Similar or related pairs of codes were selected across four coding domains: PheCode, RxNorm, CCS, and LOINC.
+The curation of these pairs is described in Section \ref{sec:sim-rel}.

+We also assessed embedding quality in mapping local laboratory codes in the VA data to LOINC codes using $11,808$ curated mappings from OMOP.
+We reported the top-$k$ accuracy of the codes for each set of embeddings, defined as the proportion of test cases in which the correct mapping for a given code appears among the top-$k$ predictions generated by the embeddings.